cvoltz/aruba-doubles/README.md

 > 978-0131495050.](http://xunitpatterns.com/Test%20Double.html)</cite>

-Aruba-Doubles is a [Cucumber](http://cukes.info/) extention to temporarily "[replace][How it works]" selected Command Line Applications by Test Doubles.
+Aruba-Doubles is a [Cucumber](http://cukes.info/) extention to temporarily ["replace"][How it works] selected Command Line Applications by Test Doubles.
 This allows you to simply stub them or fake their output depending on ARGV.